 Here’s what to know.

-There are many causes of fatal road accidents.
+There are many causes of fatal road accidents in Texas.
 Some of these accidents can lead to criminal charges depending on the circumstances.
 Law enforcement officers will investigate the crash scene.
-The police report generated will help to establish the cause of the crash and determine who was at fault.
+The police report generated will help establish the crash’s cause and determine who was at fault.

 Generally, even when fatal, auto accidents do not lead to criminal charges.
 An at-fault driver may face criminal charges in the event of: